CrazyChloe03/APPhy/Unit 2/Explanation.md

 Right?
 Where if they have the same amount of charge, it'll be like a straight line, the zero one.
 But it's not, so it's gonna be more like this.
 Okay?
 It'll be like, woah, like this, and then like, woah, like this.

 Okay.

+# MCQ Question 10

 Number 10.
 Any questions so far?
 So far so good?
 So far so good.

 We have so fast.
 So we use so fast.
 So easy?
 So far so fast.
 So far so simple.